frekele/cielo-ecommerce-client/README.md

 Built-based on the documentation: [https://developercielo.github.io/manual/cielo-ecommerce](https://developercielo.github.io/manual/cielo-ecommerce)

-Project built with RESTEasy 3.1.x for use in Desktop and Web Applications.
+Project built with RESTEasy 3.1.x for use in Web Applications.

 #### Supported Java Versions: